 Guy LeCharles Gonzalez—Chief Content Officer

-Guy LeCharles GonzalezGuy is a media and marketing veteran with extensive B2B and consumer experience in audience development, content strategy, and event programming.
-Previously, he was the project lead for the Panorama Project; publisher & marketing director for Writer’s Digest; director, content strategy & audience development for Library Journal & School Library Journal; and founding director of programming & business development for Digital Book World.
+Guy LeCharles GonzalezGuy is a media and marketing veteran with extensive B2B and consumer experience in audience development, content strategy, event programming, and market research.
+Previously, he was the project lead for The Panorama Project; publisher & marketing director for Writer’s Digest; director, content strategy & audience development for Library Journal & School Library Journal; and founding director of programming & business development for the original Digital Book World.

-Years ago, he was also executive editor for the now-defunct PopCultureShock / Buzzscope—a website serving diverse comics fans before it became a marketing buzzword.
-He’s been an avid comics reader from childhood, and has a quote from Ta-Nehisi Coates’ Between the World and Me tattooed on his forearm: “I was made for library, not the classroom.”
+Years ago, he was also executive editor for PopCultureShock / Buzzscope—a website and online community serving diverse comics and gaming fans before that became a hollow marketing buzzword.
+He’s been an avid comics reader from childhood, a recent manga convert, and active gamer.
+He has a quote from Ta-Nehisi Coates’ Between the World and Me tattooed on his right forearm: “I was made for library, not the classroom.”

 Raquel Ryan, MSEd—Chief Experience Officer